Surviving the Holidays as a Single Person

 How to Survive Holiday Blues

 Well, the holiday season is upon us again.
-Surviving the holidays as a single person can be tough.
+Hallmark Christmas movies are fun, but just don’t cut it.
+Look, surviving the holidays as a single person can be tough.
 As single women and men dreading yet another holiday season alone, you’re probably struggling or thinking about:

 • Where you’re going to spend the holidays to avoid depression and loneliness